Navigation

 Why should I use a food and symptom diary?

-Take your food and symptom diary to any appointments you have with a GP or dietitian.
+You can also take your food and symptom diary to any appointments you have with a GP or dietitian.
 This will give them a great insight into what you eat and how certain foods affect you.
-Download a PDF of the food and symptoms diary (PDF, 1MB).

 Top tips for keeping a food and symptom diary